The Harrison Research Group

 • Nanofluidic segmentation and injection

 The research group is currently looking for both graduate and undergraduate students to begin or continue a number of research projects.
 Contact Dr. Harrison for further information about the projects and opportunities for joining the group.
-The following link provides the specifics about admission for graduate study in the Department of Chemistry at SDSU.
+For graduate school applicants, the following link provides the specifics about admission procedures for graduate study in the Department of Chemistry at SDSU (please do not send applications directly to Dr. Harrison).